-Learn more about Applying for a Patent
+Learn more about Applying for a Patent.

-There are strings attached to a design patent, too.
-As noted, the design must be ornamental or aesthetic; it can’t be functional.
+There are strings attached to a design patent, however.
+The design must be ornamental or aesthetic; it cannot be functional.
 Once you acquire a design patent, you can stop others from making, using, selling and importing the design.
-You can enforce your design patent for only 14 years after it’s issued.
+You can enforce your design patent for only 14 years after it is issued.

 Learn more about Design Patents.

 This patent protects the owner by keeping other individuals or businesses from creating the type of plant or profiting from the plant for at least 20 years from the date of the application.

-Learn about Plant Patents.
+Learn more about Plant Patents.